import pickle

 This method manages chunk collection and coordination:

-2. Stores the double ref in the per-timestep structure.
+2. Stores the ref in the per-timestep structure.

 3. When all local chunks have arrived, builds a